aviacommerce/avia-docs/content/docs/products-api.md

 ## Index

 Lists all the `active` products for all the requests.
 User does not need to be authenticated to make this call.
+Product table has a `is_active` flag which determines if the product goes live on the store-front.

 ### Request